cptmeeps/promptlabs/design.md

   - Prompts are rendered within the Colab environment before being sent to the LLM APIs.
   - Supports insertion of variables and parameters at runtime.

-### 3. LLM API Interface

-- **API Integration**:
-  - Provides a unified interface to interact with multiple LLM APIs (e.g., OpenAI, Hugging Face).
-  - Handles API authentication and request formatting.

-- **Functionality**:
-  - Sends rendered prompts to selected LLMs.
-  - Receives and displays responses within the Colab notebook.
-  - Logs interactions and responses for auditing and analysis.

 ### 4. Modular Design for Future Features

 - **Extensibility**: